hovikgas/hovieco/README.md

 ### Executive Summary

 This analysis starts off by collecting data from Yelp and the Los Angeles County Assessor's Office for restaurants and home values in Los Angeles, respectively.
 Numerous models were run, ranging from simple linear regression to Random Forests regression.

+Important Features/Weights (Interpret the top 2-3)

+### Summarize clustering methodology and final model results
+KMeans clustering  utilized as the Unsupervised model to cluster homes and restaurants together based off latitude and longitude cooridinates.
+KMeans did a better job than HDBScan in creating homogeneous clusters (HDBScan was leaving ~30% of properties as unclassified).

 The final production model used was based on Ridge Regression, and its Root Mean Squared Error (RMSE) was $208,000.

-Important Features/Weights (Interpret the top 2-3)

-Summarize clustering methodology and final model results
+This model was overfit along with all the other models but scored highest on the test set (unseen data) at R-Squared of 0.65.

+Our model predicted prices of home clusters on the lower end of the price range better than more expensive home clusters.
+We had sparse representation of restaurants in the more expensive home clusters.
+If possible, more restaurant information need to be gathered in those neighborhoods.

 ---